UFSEC/android-reddit-client/README.md

 [Contact me](http://bmtreuherz.github.io/) if you have any questions.

-NOTE: This tutorial was inspired by Roger Hu's Rotten Tomatoes tutorial: (https://guides.codepath.com/android/Rotten-Tomatoes-Networking-Tutorial).
+######This tutorial was inspired by Roger Hu's Rotten Tomatoes tutorial: (https://guides.codepath.com/android/Rotten-Tomatoes-Networking-Tutorial).